The N-acetyl Cysteine (NAC) Powerhouse

 - Disrupt biofilms

 - Help AIDS patients

 Awesome, right?
 But surely there must be a downside!
 Unfortunately, there are a few things you should probably know.
 For starters, NAC is not well absorbed when taken orally.
-This means that in order to get your levels up, you’ll likely need to take it for several months (12 weeks or longer) before you begin to see “dramatic” effects.
-However, some report seeing some effects in a matter of days.
+This means that to get your levels up, you’ll likely need to take it for several months (12 weeks or longer) before you begin seeing “dramatic” effects.
+However, some report seeing some results in a matter of days.
 Remember that everyone is different.
-The good news is that NAC is relatively inexpensive so it’s not a HUGE deal for most people.
+The good news is that NAC is relatively inexpensive, so it’s not a HUGE deal for most people.

 Dosing remains a bit unclear and experimental.
-I have seen doses vary in the numerous studies I have reviewed but a standard dose seems to be somewhere between 600–1,800 mg daily.
+I have seen doses vary in the numerous studies I have reviewed, but a standard dose seems to be between 600–1,800 mg daily.
 However, upwards of 1,800 mg twice daily has been seen as well.